stormid/storm-tech-test-netframework/README.md

+# THIS TEST IS OBSOLETE

+This is the old technical test. **Do not do this test!**

+Candidates should use the [new .NET Core test](https://github.com/stormid/storm-tech-test-netcore).

+The repository has been preserved for history, and the previous README content follows below.

+***

-# This is the Storm Candidate Technical Test
+# ~This is the Storm Candidate Technical Test~

 # Build Status
 [![Build status](https://ci.appveyor.com/api/projects/status/lk2wil8wjyxyiepy?svg=true)](https://ci.appveyor.com/project/StormID/storm-tech-test)